breezewish/express-minify/README.md

   the directory for cache storage (must be writeable).
 Pass `false` to cache in the memory (not recommended).

-- `blacklist`: `[RegExp1, RegExp2, ...]`

-  requests matches any rules of blacklist will not be minified.

-- `whitelist`: `[RegExp1, RegExp2, ...]`

-  if set, any requests not matching whitelist rules will not be minified.

 # Examples

 ## Working with express-static: